 5. Luxury brands may have the most to gain from introducing resale

 One of the key considerations consumers are now making is affordability, especially as the coronavirus has unleashed economic crises all over the world.
 But in addition to giving a wider range of consumers greater accessibility to designer goods, luxury brands who partner with secondhand players may also benefit from increasing their brand presence, not to mention a boost in their reputation as a sustainable company.
-According to the BCG-Vestiare Collective report, 48% of respondents have bought from brands that are new to them after spotting them on resale channels, and are now considering purchasing from these labels in the future.
+48% of respondents have bought from brands that are new to them after spotting them on resale channels, and are now considering purchasing from these labels in the future.